mathworks/Simscape-Scissor-Lift/README.txt

 Scissor Lift Model in Simscape Multibody

-scissor lift model built using Simscape Multibody and Simscape.
+This file contains a scissor lift model with hydraulic actuation built using Simscape Multibody and Simscape Fluids.
+The scissor lift model is assembled from a library of parameterized component models.
+Intermediate models are included to show you the steps of modeling this system.
+A MATLAB UI is also included that allows you to interactively change the dimensions of the scissor lift.

-The scissor lift model is assembled from a set of parameterized component models, which are included in a separate library.
+Run startup_sm_scissor_lift.m to begin.
-A number of intermediate models are also included to show you the incremental steps of modeling this system.
+This sets up the path and opens a web page with links to models and documentation.
-A MATLAB GUI is also included that allows you to interactively change the dimensions of the scissor lift.
+Hyperlinks in the models guide you to options in the model that you can explore.

 Key parts of this submission:

-1. Run startup_Scissor_Lift.m to begin
+1. The model of the complete scissor lift with variants for actuation and testing is in the root directory sm_scissor_lift_testenv.slx

-   This sets up the path and opens the completed scissor lift with an ideal actuator and controller.
+2. The parameterized components used to build the scissor lift are in the file sm_scissor_lift_lib.slx in subdirectory "Libraries".

-2. The parameterized components used to build the scissor lift are in the file Scissor_Parts_Lib.mdl in subdirectory "Libraries".
+   This includes a crossbar assembly that can be used for the left or right side of the lift by changing a dialog box parameter.

-3. Subdirectory 01_Scissor_Jack contains incremental steps for building the scissor lift, including a "X" assembly that uses only blocks from the standard Simscape Multibody libraries.
+3. Subdirectory Submodels/01_Defining Bodies contains incremental steps for building the scissor lift.

-4. Subdirectory 02_Defining_Bodies contains incremental steps for defining and parameterizing bodies, including a MATLAB GUI that allows you to modify the dimensions of the lift.
+4. Subdirectory Submodels/02_Hydraulic_Act contains a standalone model of a hydraulic actuation architecture similar to what is used in the main model.

-5. Subdirectory 03_Scissor_Lift contains incremental steps for adding an actuator to the scissor lift.
+5. MATLAB scripts for defining extrusions are in subddirectory Scripts_Data.

-6. MATLAB scripts for defining extrusions are in subddirectory Scripts_Data.
+   (Extr_Data_Box.m, etc.)

-Copyright 2012-R2016 The MathWorks, Inc.
+Copyright 2012-2017 The MathWorks, Inc.